 Hello, my name is Holly.
 I started to work professionally with animals when I was 17 years old.
 I have extensive experience with both domestic and exotic animals.
 I grew up in the Los Angeles area working in pet care at a local pet store, volunteering as a Husbandry Assistant at the Long Beach Aquarium of the Pacific, as well as a Keeper volunteer at the LA Zoo.
 I moved to San Diego to attend San Diego State University, where I earned my Bachelor's Degree in Psychology with an emphasis on behavior.
 During that period, I spent some time working in different kennel environments such as grooming, daycare, and of course, general care for cats and dogs.
 I spent one summer as a camp intern at the Birch Aquarium educating kids about our oceans and animals.
 I also volunteered at The San Diego Humane Society, working in Pet Therapy.
 I have had the honor of working in the Animal Care Department at Seaworld San Diego.
 It was at Seaworld that I met my husband Mark.
 We got married in 2011 and moved to Wildomar in 2013.
 Shortly after we moved, I attained my Dog Training Certification from Animal Behavior College in 2013.
 I completed my externship at Animal Friends of the Valley, training dogs to help them become more adoptable.
 In addition to my ABC Certification, I have built on my education by completing additional courses such as ABC's Pet Sitting and Dog Walking, Feline Management and Training, and The Art of Selling and Teaching Private Lessons.
-I am Pet First Aid and CPR Certified through the American Red Cross.
-I have a 6 year old Golden Retriever named Mia and a 5 year old cat name Lilo who both like to challenge and keep me on my toes.
-Currently, I am a foster mom for Southern California Golden Retriever Rescue.
+I am a Canine Good Citizen (CGC) evaluator with the American Kennel Club (AKC), and a professional member of The Association of Professional Dog Trainers (APDT).
+I recently earned an Elite Fear Free Certification.
+I am a Mentor Trainer for Animal Behavior College and CATCH Canine Trainers Academy.
+Currently, I am working on a Cat Training Certification through Animal Behavioral College.
+I have a 10 year old Golden Retriever named Mia, and 2 year old Golden Retriever named Raya, and a 9 year old cat name Lilo who all like to challenge and keep me on my toes.
 I have a life long passion and commitment for animal behavior and love to learn everything I can from them.
 I am excited to help you build and strengthen your relationship with your best friend.

 What is an ABC Certified Dog Trainer?